stephen-slm/mavic/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --output value, -o value  The output directory to store the images. (default: "./") --limit value, -l value   The total number of posts max per sub-reddit (default: 50) --frontpage, -f           If the front page should be scrapped or not. (default: false) --type value, -t value    What kind of page type should reddit be during the scrapping process. e.g hot, new. top. (default: "hot")
-   --root, -r                         If specified, downloads the images directly into the root, not the subreddit folder. (default: false)
-   --concurrentCount value, -c value  The number of images that can be downloaded at the same time. (default: 25) --progressBar, -p                  If the progress bar should be displayed or not. (default: false) --help, -h                         show help (default: false) --version, -v                      print the version (default: false)
 ```

 Downloading all images from the last 50 r/cute currently on hot.